avamsykiran/Microservices_9to11_25Apr22_29Apr22/README.md

     Implementing Budget-tracker

-        Step#1  implementing decoposed service and do inter-service communication and aggregator in.bt:bt-profiles
+        Step#1  implementing decomposed services and do inter-service communication and aggregator in.bta:bta-profiles
-            in.bt:bt-txns
+            in.bta:bta-txns
-            in.bt:bt-statement
+            in.bta:bta-statement

         Step#2  implementing discovery service and client side load balancing Step#3  implementing api-gateway